codeigniter4/CodeIgniter4/user_guide_src/source/libraries/encryption.rst

 RC4 / ARCFour            rc4                40-2048 / 5-256              Stream
 TripleDES                tripledes          56 / 7, 112 / 14, 168 / 21   CBC, CFB, CFB8, OFB
 ======================== ================== ============================ ===============================

-.. important:: Because of how MCrypt works, if you fail to provide a key
-	with the appropriate length, you might end up using a different algorithm than the one configured, so be really careful with that!

 .. note:: In case it isn't clear from the above table, Blowfish, CAST5
 	and RC4 support variable length keys.
 That is, any number in the